Hall of Fame

 Raymond C. Read, M.D., Ph.D.

 Dr. Read was an icon in Arkansas surgery for 35 years.
 Educated and initially trained in his native England, he came to the United States in 1944.
 In 1966, Dr. Read left Wayne State University in Detroit to become a professor of Surgery at UAMS and to serve as Chief of Surgery at the Little Rock Veterans Administration Hospital.
 He immediately established himself as a leader in the surgical community, and was known for his superb skills in many areas, including abdominal, vascular and thoracic surgery.
-Dr. Read is a world expert in hernia surgery and was a founding member of the American Hernia Society.
+Dr. Read was a world expert in hernia surgery and was a founding member of the American Hernia Society.
 Dr. Read and Dr. Joe Bates, who was then Chief of Medicine at the Little Rock VA, led the hospital to preeminence in the entire VA system.
 The Association of VA Surgeons awarded him the organization’s Distinguished Service Award.
 A strong advocate of preventive medicine, Dr. Read led the fight to prohibit smoking in VA hospitals.
-Colleagues and residents who have interacted with him over the years know Dr. Read as a skilled surgeon, a great teacher and as someone who supported his residents in good times and bad.
+Colleagues and residents who interacted with him over the years knew Dr. Read as a skilled surgeon, a great teacher and as someone who supported his residents in good times and bad.

 Carl Rosenbaum Sr., M.D.